Victor Vito (rugby union)

-Victor Vasefanua Junior Vito (born 27 March 1987) is a New Zealand former rugby player and All Black who last played blindside flanker for French team La Rochelle.
+Victor Vasefanua Junior Vito (born 27 March 1987) is a retired New Zealand rugby player and All Black who last played blindside flanker for French team La Rochelle.
 He was a star of New Zealand Sevens, and captained the 2006 New Zealand Under 19 Rugby team.
 Also in 2006 Vito was nominated for the IRB Under 19 Player of the Year Award.
-He is a key member of 2011 and 2015 Rugby World Cup winning teams, becoming one of only 21 players who have won the Rugby World Cup on multiple occasions.
+He was a key member of 2011 and 2015 Rugby World Cup winning teams, becoming one of only 44 players who have won the Rugby World Cup on multiple occasions.

 Vito attended the Wellington private school, Scots College, where he played for the 1st XV and was a boarder.

 While playing rugby in New Zealand, Vito was a member of amateur rugby Marist St Pats in Wellington, and was a prominent player in the 2009 Wellington Lions.
 In 2010 he started for the Hurricanes Super 14 team and was named in the All Blacks extended squad for the first tests of the year.

 During an interview with the ZM FM Morning Crew, Vito described his new position in the All Blacks as "a really really awesome promotion."

 Vito was a colour commentator for Sky Network Television at the 2010 Wellington Sevens.
 During the tournament he revealed he was a fan of NFL side Tampa Bay Buccaneers and regarded Ronde Barber as a personal idol of his.

 In 2010, he was bestowed the matai title of Leaupepetele in the village of Fasito'outa.
 Vito was in the All Blacks camp, preparing for his test debut off the bench against Ireland, when his mother Luma'ava Leaupepe-Timoteo returned to their village in Samoa to accept the passing of the title.